SMani0547/ReadMe_Contact-Form/README.md

 ## About the Project

-This project provides a ready-to-deploy contact page with a modern dark navy and blue design.
+This project provides a ready-to-deploy contact page with a clean white background, subtle blue grid, light-blue contact card and responsive layout.
 Visitors can submit an enquiry from the browser, while the message is validated and sent securely from a server-side API route.

 The form is suitable for: